Grant Program Overview

 - Daner’s Grant will fund only human clinical trials for which experimental designs (pre-clinical trial) in-vivo or in-vitro have already been performed and the results published in a reputed journal.

-- Must be relevant to human cancer.
+- Must be relevant to human debilitating diseases.

 - Institutional Eligibility – All North American public or private, non-profit or for-profit research institutes, laboratories and hospitals are eligible to receive Daner’s Grant.